 Tip 11) Use a Good Brush and Comb

 On that note, use a high-quality brush and a metal comb.

 Learn proper line brushing so that you’re not constantly fighting tangles and mats (and causing your dog pain).

 Stay consistent with brushing until your Doodle gets to the point where they tolerate (or even enjoy) being brushed!

 If you just can’t seem to get your pup to tolerate brushing, don’t force it.
 Brushing just may not work for your Doodle.
 If that’s the case, a lifetime of shorter cuts or shave downs is probably the best option.

 Also, understand that trying to brush through tangles and mats HURTS.
 (I can attest as someone with long hair.)
 Therefore, you can’t blame a dog for not liking it.

 In short, it’s going to be a training process just like everything else.
 No dog enjoys any aspect of grooming at first.
 Just keep working at it and be sure to make the brushing experience fun and rewarding.
 Definitely bribe your Doodle with treats at first.
-This way, he will learn a few things: 1) he gets big rewards 2) it doesn’t have to be painful or stressful, and 3) he may even learn to enjoy it!
+This way, they will learn a few things: 1) they get big rewards 2) it doesn’t have to be painful or stressful, and 3) they may even learn to enjoy it!

 The information on this page is for informational purposes only.
 It is not intended to be a substitute for professional groomer advice.
 Always seek the advice of your groomer, veterinarian, or other qualified animal health provider with any questions you may have.